 (Valid legal entity) (listed on purchase order, for example, Santander UK plc)

-Invoice should be PDF, tif or jpeg and formatted to print on A4 paper.
+Invoices should be PDF, tif or jpeg and formatted to print on A4 paper.
 Please don’t send invoices in Word, Excel or similar.

 When are invoices paid?

 Invoices received are matched to purchase orders and are then sent for approval.
 Approved invoices are paid in line with the agreed payment terms as set out in the purchase order or contract.
 Payment runs are daily from Monday to Thursday.

 If there are any issues with invoices Santander will contact you to discuss.